nalbarr/luke-einstein-puzzle/README.md

 15. The person who travels by train has a neighbor that drinks decaf.

 #### Question:
-Who ons the fish?
+Who ownsss the fish?
 (HINT:  Not Nigel)

 ### Solutions
 1. R